mqSociology/underthehood/pages/mydoc/creating_a_page.markdown

 Methods101 uses a pre existing theme which can be viewed [here](https://idratherbewriting.com/documentation-theme-jekyll/).
 This site provides detailed information about the theme and how to use it, much of which will be drawn on for this guide.

 To start: Create a new file using either Notepad ++ or Sublime Text.
 Make sure the file is saved as a **markdown file**.
-Do this by naming the file as randomname.markdown
+Do this by naming the file as randomname.markdown (.md is another popular markdown file extension).

 ## Front matter